-Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$450,000-\$750,000), followed by townhomes (\$300,000-\$500,000), ten apartments (\$200,000-\$300,000) and manufactured homes (\$100,000-\$200,000).
-Duplexes have not always been present in electoral area A, but when they have been around (from 2007-2008 and 2017-2019) they have been less valuable than townhomes but more valuable than manufactured homes.
+Throughout this time period, single-detached homes have been the most desirable and expensive form of housing (\$400,000-\$650,000), followed by duplexes (\$250,000-\$400,000) and finally manufactured homes (\$150,000-\$250,000).
+Electoral area C had no townhomes or apartments during this time period.

 This market saw price stability from 2007-2017 as Vancouver Island's economy gradually recovered from the financial crisis of 2008.
-This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area A the supply of available land was adequate to meet residential demand.
-From 2017 to 2019, prices increased considerably each year for single-detached and townhome products although not for other unit types.
-This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2016 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes and townhomes.
+This ten-year period of price stability represents a period of increasing affordability for CVRD residents and prospective residents and suggests that in electoral area C the supply of available land was adequate to meet residential demand.
+From 2017 to 2019, prices increased considerably each year for all unit types.
+This is beneficial to the homeowner households but detrimental to aspiring homeowners and suggests that since 2017 the electoral area's supply of available land has been insufficient to meet growing demand for single-detached homes, duplexes and manufactured homes.